Overnight Oats In A Jar

 • Toppings of choice – I’ve used raspberries, choc chips, and granola in this version.

 This recipe is very forgiving.
 The ratio of oats to milk is the only thing that needs to remain as is.
 That aside experiment with any toppings or spices you’d like to create a different breakfast every time.
-Try swapping out the cinnamon for this Homemade Pumpkin Spice to give it a heap of extra flavour.
+Try swapping out the cinnamon for this Homemade Pumpkin Spice to give it a heap of extra flavor.

 How To Make Overnight Oats In A Jar